 My Opinion: I chose this video because it shows that there are minors out there that do not agree with the voting age of eighteen.
 I understand their concern and considered it more after hearing the argument that they can work and pay taxes but cannot vote and have representation.
 This makes sense because they are being forced to pay money to the government without being able to vote for the people who propose and vote on the legislation.
 However, I think that the solution in this will be very complicated because of the fact that the legal age to vote and the age when you become an adult are different.
 I doubt that the voting age will change again any time soon.

-Take Back the 26th Amendment: Or Why We Need A Reverse Suffrage Move
+Take Back the 26th Amendment: Or Why We Need A Reverse Suffrage Movement

 By: Kacy McArthur